 Relevance scores may leak private user data based on which they are calculated.
 As discussed in §3.1, platforms calculate relevance scores based on users' personal profile data and their historical engagements with the platform.
 The relevance of each particular content to each user may reveal information about the user that the auditor otherwise would not know.
 For example, when a platform finds content about disability support or insurance highly relevant to a given user, that result suggests the user may be disabled or is caring for a disabled person.
-Similar real-life examples from other contexts include Target's predictive algorithms for sending relevant coupons leaking a teenager's pregnancy [37], and Facebook's "People You May Know" feature that suggest connections Facebook deems relevant revealing private information about a user [38].
-Even if relevance scores are aggregated in some fashion, prior work has shown similar aggregate outputs of personalization systems, combined with auxiliary information about users can leak private information [10, 13, 86].
+Similar real-life examples from other contexts include Target's predictive algorithms for sending relevant coupons leaking a teenager's pregnancy [46], and Facebook's "People You May Know" feature that suggest connections Facebook deems relevant revealing private information about a user [47].
+Even if relevance scores are aggregated in some fashion, prior work has shown similar aggregate outputs of personalization systems, combined with auxiliary information about users can leak private information [12, 16, 101].
 Therefore, our auditing method must limit the potential to make such inferences.

 In §4.3.3, we show how our framework protects the privacy of users, when privacy protection is defined as ensuring a Differential Privacy (DP) guarantee on any data that is shared with the auditor.
-Protection from other privacy violations, such as how the platform itself may violate privacy of users through training and deployment of personalization algorithms, is outside the scope of our framework.
-DP is the current gold standard for protecting privacy of individuals, while providing useful statistical computations on their data [20].
-DP provides a rigorous guarantee that each individual subject's participation in the audit has negligible impact on their privacy.
-A differentially-private mechanism will specifically protect the privacy of the users participating in the audit, while providing aggregate information about the relevant estimator, which the auditor can use to asses fairness.
+Platforms often cultivate information about users, including sensitive information, but our goal is to ensure that no such information becomes available to the auditors. (addressing risks to privacy that the platform itself may pose is outside the scope of our paper.)
+DP is the current gold standard for protecting privacy of individuals, while providing useful statistical computations on their data [26].
+DP provides a rigorous guarantee that each individual's choice to participate in the audit has negligible impact on their privacy.
+A differentially-private mechanism will specifically protect the privacy of the users participating in the audit, while providing aggregate information about the relevance estimator, which the auditor can use to asses fairness.

 In addition to risks to platform users, platforms themselves would like to minimize what details of their algorithms they share.
-Our framework minimizes information it requires the platforms to share about their algorithms and data by providing only query (rather than source-code) access to auditors, asking to share only aggregate relevance metrics, while preserving the confidentiality of the source code, how those metrics are computed and what inputs and training data they use.
+Platforms regard their algorithms' source code and data as proprietary business assets; our framework explicitly does not require direct access to either.
+Our framework minimizes information it requires the platforms to share about their algorithms and data by providing only query access to auditors, asking to share only aggregate relevance metrics, while preserving the confidentiality of the source code, how those metrics are computed and what inputs and training data they use.